“There are people out there who want to change but they’re just not given the opportunity. Since I’ve been here, I’ve come back alive.”

 Red spent his childhood in care.
 He had his first spell in prison as a teenager and his 20s were shaped by drugs and violence.
 He joined COOK in 2014.
 His story is remarkable...

 We work most closely with our local men’s open prison, HMP Standford Hill*.Towards the end of their sentence, RAW Talents who have passed our interview process can commute daily from the prison to COOK for paid work.
 We offer them a full-time, permanent job, from the word go, available both during and beyond their prison sentence.
-Since 2014, we have employed 33 RAW Talents from Standford Hill, two of whom have now worked with us for more than three years.
+Since 2014, we have employed over 80 RAW Talents, around a quarter of whom are still with us.

 *We do not recruit people on the sex offender register